mme1002/HPC-Presentation/README.md

 # HPC-Presentation

 This is a quick introduction presentation about Autodifferentiation.
-The refencences listed at he end of the presentation are included in the files in the repo.
+The references listed at the end of the presentation are included in the files in the repo.